boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 The previous tests in June 2022 have been done with enabled UART and 3.3V.
 With that the device has a quiescent current of 0.8 mA and, assuming a 80% efficiency and a battery of 1350 mAh, it runs for 56 days from battery (see [Powerconsumption-2022-06](POWERCONSUMPTION-2022-06.md)).

-Disabling the UART and the 3.3V results in quiescent current of 0.04 mA.
+Disabling the UART and the 3.3V results in quiescent current of 40 µA.
 With the same assumption of a 80% efficiency and a battery of 1350 mAh, that results in 27000h (or about 1125 days) runtime without sending any data.
 20x times more than without disabling the UART and the 3.3V.

 The self-discarge is unknown, but may reduce that time significantly.
-For the LiPo at least a second 0.04 mA self-discarging must be considered, which halfs that runtime to 550 days.
+For the LiPo at least a second 40 µA self-discarging must be considered, which halfs that runtime to 550 days.

 ## General Considerations for LTE-M/NB-IoT